-Please note: UK Aid Match is now open for application.
+Please note: UK Aid Match is currently not accepting applications.

 The concept note is the first step in the UK Aid Match application process.
 A timeline of the process can be found below.